A Low Effort Approach to Structured CNN Design Using PCA: Introduction

-\textbf{Proposed Method to Optimize Architecture} To address these issues, we propose a low effort technique that uses Principal Component Analysis (PCA) to analyze the network in a single pass, and gives us an optimized design in terms of the number of filters per layer (width), and the number of layers (depth) without the need for retraining.
+\textbf{Proposed Method to Optimize Architecture:} To address these issues, we propose a low effort technique that uses Principal Component Analysis (PCA) to analyze the network in a single pass, and gives us an optimized design in terms of the number of filters per layer (width), and the number of layers (depth) without the need for retraining.
 Here, we refer to optimality in terms of removal of redundancy.
 We do not claim that our method results in the most optimal architecture.
-However, it is, to the best of our knowledge, a method which optimizes a pretrained network with the lowest effort in terms of training time.
+However, it is, to the best of our knowledge, a method which optimizes a pre-trained network with the lowest effort in terms of retraining iterations.
 The proposed method is elucidated in Fig. \ref{fig:pca_cht}.
-We start with a pretrained network, and analyze the activations of all layers simultaneously using PCA.
-We then determine the optimized network's layer-wise width from the number of principal components required to explain 99.9\% of the total explained variance.
+We start with a pre-trained network, and analyze the activations of all layers simultaneously using PCA.
+We then determine the optimized network's layer-wise width from the number of principal components required to explain 99.9\% of the cumulative explained variance.
 We call these the `significant dimensions' of each layer and optimize the depth based on when these significant dimensions start contracting.
 Once the requisite width and depth are identified, the user can create a new, randomly initialized network of the identified width and depth and train once to get the final, efficient model.
-It removes both the loops since we analyze the entire network in one shot, and we have a pre-defined threshold for each layer instead of an empirical one.
-Hence, the proposed method optimizes the architecture in one pass, and only requires a total of one retraining iteration for the whole network, drastically reducing optimization time.
-In addition, the choice of the threshold is predetermined and explainable, and therefore can be adapted to suit different power budgets.
-This provides the user with an accuracy-efficiency tradeoff curve that can be employed for more error-tolerant applications where power consumption is a driving factor in model architecture search.
+It removes both the loops since we analyze the entire network in one shot, and have a pre-defined threshold for each layer instead of an empirical one.
+The proposed method optimizes the architecture in one pass, and only requires a total of one retraining iteration for the whole network, drastically reducing the time required for compression.
+In addition, the choice of the threshold is predetermined and explainable, and therefore can be adapted to suit different energy budgets.
+This provides an accuracy-efficiency tradeoff knob that can be utilized for more error-tolerant applications where energy consumption is a driving factor in model architecture search.